ebednarz/reverse-config/README.markdown

       }
     }

-the resulting environment variable is `npm_package_config_foo_0`.
-The reversed config object is
+or

     {
-      "foo": [
-        42
-      ]
-    }

-Likewise, given either

-    {
       "config": {
-        "foo": {
-          "bar": 42
+        "foo_0": "42"
       }
     }

-or
+the resulting environment variable name is `npm_package_config_foo_0`, and its value the string '42'.

+Rule of thumb: only use alphanumeric property names.

+The *useful* exception would be package names used as config *sections*, e.g.

     {
       "config": {
-        "foo_bar": 42
+        "my_package": {},
+        "@my.scope/my-package": {},
       }
     }

-the resulting environment variable is `npm_package_config_foo_bar`.
-The reversed config object is

-    {
-      "foo": {
-        "bar": 42
-      }
-    }
+Use with moderation and pretend to be a responsible adult.

+### Values

-Since creating environment variables from JSON is a somewhat destructive one-way process, values are coerced during reversion with good faith as follows:
+During reversion values are coerced with good faith as follows:

 - numeric string => {number}
 - 'true' => {boolean} true